 21 Panel data

-Most data sets used in accounting research are panel data sets, which means repeated observations on multiple units.
-Typically units are companies and observations are available for several points of time or period.
+The typical data set used in accounting research comprises panel data, namely means repeated observations on multiple units.
+Typically units are companies and observations are available for several points of time or periods.
 As we saw in Chapter 3, in certain conditions, researchers can exploit panel data sets to gain insights into causal effects.

 21.1 Analysis of simulated data